Segra Park – Columbia Fireflies

-The Fireflies first two seasons were a bit of an anomaly when it comes to analyzing attendance numbers; the return of baseball and a new park after such a long absence, plus a season with Tim Tebow significantly boosted attendance numbers.
-Today, average attendance sits just over 3,000 fans per game, putting Columbia in the middle of the pack for Carolina League teams.
+The Fireflies' first two seasons were a bit of an anomaly when it comes to analyzing attendance numbers; the return of baseball and a new park after such a long absence, plus a season with Tim Tebow significantly boosted attendance numbers.
+Today, average attendance sits at just over 3,000 fans per game, putting Columbia in the middle of the pack for Carolina League teams.

 Columbia is located at the junction of several interstate highways; I-20, I-26, and I-77 all feed directly into the city, and I-95 is not much of a side trip away either.
 This all makes Segra Park an excellent part of a baseball road trip, with its accessibility to major highways.

 The parking deck on nearby Freed Street provides parking for just $7.
 Alternatively, those showing up early enough might be able to grab one of the spots on the streets surrounding the ballpark, but the parking lots of residents and businesses in the area are not open.
 Any of the parking options at Segra Park will leave fans with only a short walk to the stadium.